Relevance of Internal Emergency in India’s Political History

 The charges of Corruption levied could not be proved in totality by the Shah Commisssion ordered against the mother-son duo for the excesses done by their government during Emergency.

-politician like Chief !?
+Part Four: In 2019 can there be a politician like Chief !?

 Some people are born great while some have greatness thrust upon them and another variety attains greatness through their environment.